 - If any part of this Article shall be found in any action, suit, or proceeding to be invalid or ineffective, the validity and the effectiveness of the remaining parts shall not be affected.

-- Recommendation by the two-thirds of board of trustee and the EC which is approved by General Two-thirds of the votes cast by the association’s members.
+- Recommendation by the two-thirds of board of trustees and the EC and approved by Two-thirds majority of the association’s members.

-- Entry of an Administrative dissolution per section 33-1181 et al of the Connecticut General Statues.
+- Entry of an Administrative dissolution per section 33-1181 et al of the Connecticut General Statue.

-- Entry of a judicial dissolution per section 33-1187 et al of the Connecticut General Statues.
+- Entry of a judicial dissolution per section 33-1187 et al of the Connecticut General Statue.